WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The squirrel is a passive mob.
 It is found anywhere in the Overworld.
-The Squirrel can not be tamed
+The Squirrel cannot be tamed.

 ## Goblin Trader
 <div style="display: flex; align-items: center;">